Logo of Pest Crews

 Do-It-Yourself (DIY) Techniques

 • Exclusion and Harassment: This involves making the animal's current location undesirable so it leaves on its own.
-For a groundhog, disturbing its burrow entrance between July and September can encourage it to relocate4.
+For a groundhog, disturbing its burrow entrance between July and September can encourage it to relocate.
 For a squirrel or bat that has accidentally entered a living space, simply opening doors and windows and turning off lights often provides an escape route.

 • Securing Attractants: The most effective long-term prevention is to remove food, water, and shelter.
-Use locking lids on garbage cans, keep pet food indoors, seal compost bins, and clear brush piles away from your home's foundation4.
+Use locking lids on garbage cans, keep pet food indoors, seal compost bins, and clear brush piles away from your home's foundation.

 When to Call Ames Animal Control